-Students must be identified as gifted and talented as determined by Leander ISD criteria.
+This course is designed for students identified as gifted and talented as determined by Leander ISD criteria.

-QUEST Studies is a curriculum designed to appropriately challenge learners identified as gifted in Leander ISD.
-Learning experiences related to the four (4) core academic areas (language arts, math, social studies, and science), are provided through interdisciplinary studies using a variety of instructional strategies, including in-depth project based learning investigations, creative problem solving units of study, and explorations applying critical thinking that help students develop as life-long learners who understand the universals of society.
-All gifted identified students are strongly encouraged to take this class in sixth grade.
+QUEST Studies is a curriculum designed to challenge learners in Leander ISD appropriately.
+Learning experiences related to the four (4) core academic areas (language arts, math, social studies, and science), are provided through interdisciplinary studies using a variety of instructional strategies, including in-depth project-based learning investigations, creative problem-solving units of study, and explorations applying critical thinking that help students develop as life-long learners who understand the universals of society.
+All gifted-identified students are strongly encouraged to take this class in sixth grade.
 In seventh and eighth grades students may continue QUEST studies or students may take other advanced or high school credit courses aligned to their pathway of study.